HarbourScan

 What you’ll know

-• How exposed your stack is — and how urgently it needs attention
+• How exposed your organization is — and how urgently it needs attention

 • Which tools are under foreign jurisdiction